pjanec/dirigent/README.md

   `LaunchApp <appId>[@<planid>] [<varlist>]`

+  `LaunchApp <appId>`

 If just the app name is specified, the app is launched with settings defined by the recent plan the app was started from.

-  `LaunchApp <appId>`

-If the plan name is specified, starts given app with the parameters as defined in given plan (and not those used for the most recent launch)

   `LaunchApp <appId>@<planid>`

+If the plan name is specified after the ampersand character, Dirigent starts given app with the parameters as defined in given plan (and not those used for the most recent launch)

+  `LaunchApp <appId>@`

+If an empty plan is explicitly specified (ampersand character present but no plan name follows), Dirigent uses the standalone app definition if available (see Standalone apps description - they are the `<app>` elements defined outside of any plan in the SharedConfig.xml)

 If the list of variables is present, those variables are passed as environment variable to the process started.
 They can also be used for expansion of the app's `CmdLineArgs` and `ExeFullPath` attributes in the SharedConfig.